togethercomputer/OpenChatKit/README.md

 ## Train GPT-NeoX-Chat-Base-20B

+After downloading the dataset and the base model, run the training loop.

 ```shell
 bash training/train-gpt-neox-chat-base-20b.sh
 ```

-This command places the model checkpoints in the `model_ckpt` directory.

-Please refer to `example_scripts/finetune_gptneox.sh`, which shows an example to fine-tune GPT-NeoX-20B.

 The script will launch 8 processes with a pipeline parallel degree of 8 and a data parallel degree of 1.

-In case of geo-distributed training, please first make sure the network interface is correctly set and the master (rank 0 worker) IP and port are accesible by all the workers.
-After that, run the corresponding process on each GPU node.
+As the training loop runs, checkpoints are saved to the `model_ckpt` directory.

+Please see [the training README](training/README.md) for more details about customizing the training run.

 # Converting Weights to Huggingface Format

+Before you can use this model to perform inference, it must be converted to the Hugginface format.

 ```shell
 mkdir huggingface_models \